Cooperative Education Program

 A high school graduate becomes eligible to begin a work assignment after satisfactorily completing one year at Mississippi State University; during this year he or she must establish at least a 2.50 average (on a 4.00 grading system).
 The student must be at least 18 years of age to begin the first work semester.
 Co-op credit hours may not be used to satisfy University-wide degree requirements.

-A junior-college or senior-college transfer student who has at least a 2.50 overall average (on a 4.00 grading system), is eligible for participation.
-A student interested in the program who plans to transfer to Mississippi State University should communicate with the Cooperative Education office for application materials.
+A junior-college or senior-college transfer student who has at least a 2.50 overall average (on a 4.00 grading system) is eligible for participation after satisfactorily completing one semester at Mississippi State University.
+A student interested in the program who plans to transfer in should communicate with the Cooperative Education office for application materials.